 All external agency applicants for Community Agency Funding used the same integrated application regardless of the type of service proposed or source of funding sought.
 Applicants submitted their funding requests electronically using the web-based City Data Services system.
-A complete set of application materials was also posted to the City's website.
+A complete set of application materials was posted to the City's website.

 The application materials included instructions, project eligibility guidelines, client income limits, and Council Priorities.
 Applicants were asked to describe in their applications how the services proposed would support one or more of the Council Priorities and, as applicable, HUD's CDBG Performance Measures.

-The application materials included an explanation of the purpose and limitations of the CDBG program and advised that no more than 15% of CDBG funds may be used for Public Services, as defined by HUD's CDBG regulations.
-The materials also included information about the City's Social Services program, which is funded by the City's General Fund, and provides grants to support services that are outside the parameters of the CDBG program.
+The application materials included an explanation of the purpose and limitations of the CDBG program and advised that no more than 15% of CDBG funds may be used for Public Services, as defined by HUD's CDBG regulations and Council's Priorities and Categories of Need.

+The application materials included information about the City's Social Services program, which is funded by the City's General Fund, and provides grants to support services that are outside the parameters of the CDBG program.
 The application materials also included information about the Arts & Music program, which is funded by the City's General Fund.